 Adjusting Comparable Property Values

 Once you have picked out 5-10 recently sold comparable properties in your neighborhood, it is time to begin comparing them to your home.
-What we will be doing in this next step may sound counter-intuitive at first, but hear me out and let's work through this together.
+What we will be doing in this next step may sound counter-intuitive at first, but hear me out, and let's work through this together.

 We will be looking at each property individually, and noting the adjustment in price that is accounted for based on the differences in the property.
-We will be taking those adjustments at the end to determine a final value of your home.
+We will be taking those adjustments at the end to determine the final value of your home.

 Things such as an extra bedroom add additional value to a home, so we would look at 4 bedroom homes and see what they sell for on average compared to a nearly identical 3 bedroom home.
 We would then subtract the difference from the 4 bedroom home in our comparable property selection to adjust it closer to our subject property.